inmyth/practice/ORACLE_JAVA8.md

 - Integer Integer.`decode(string)` (can accept hex)
 - Integer Integer.`valueOf(string)`
 - int Integer.`parseInt(String)`
+- Integer.parseString can only parse decimal string, any leading zeros will be ignored (012) and any format like hex and binary will cause NumberFormatException
 - by default `1.3` is a double, assigning it to float will cause type match error
+- reminderUnsigned(a,b) : reminder, i.e reminderUnsigned(10,9) = 1
+- divideUnsigned(a,b) : quotient, i.e divideUnsigned(61,3) = 20
+-
 - final can be init once, doesn't have to be in the same line
 - local method variable has to be init before used, but it's not illegal to decalare it without value
 - new Boolean("true") for true, new Boolean("anything else but not null") for false (this constructor is deprecated after 9)